top of page

 The Impact Investment movement attempts to conduct business within the Mutualism quadrant by investing in enterprises that will yield a financial profit and also advance the public good.
 But because the economic system itself advantages the Parasitism quadrant, Impact Investment is often at a competitive disadvantage, and thus fighting upstream against the economic current.

-We believe that rather than maintaining the current Parasitic Capitalist system, and attempting to work against the current to generate public benefit, we should seek to reform our economy and transform it into Mutualistic Capitalism.
-The key step in making this happen it properly accounting for the importance of the Universal Commons in the way we calculate profit, because the condition of the Universal Commons impacts the entire public.
+We believe that we should seek to reform our economy and transform it so that its institutions create incentives for business to operate in the mutualistic quadrant and disincentives for those who operate in the parasitic quadrant.
+The key step in making this happen is properly accounting for the importance of the Universal Commons in the way we calculate profit, because the condition of the Universal Commons impacts the entire public.

 Once the economy is structured to factor in the Universal Commons, then business activity will naturally migrate out of the Parasitism quadrant as it becomes less profitable and will naturally migrate towards the Mutualism quadrant.
 Similarly, because philanthropists and charities will be able to measure and be rewarded for the public benefit they are generating, they will naturally migrate from the Altruism quadrant into the Mutualism quadrant.
 When this happens, all investment effectively becomes Impact Investment that generates a private profit and advances the public good.